spiral/docs/docs/en/cookbook/domain-core.md

 }
 ```

-To specify the fallback action when permission is not checked use `else` attribute of `Guarded`:
+To specify a fallback action when the permission is not checked, use `else` attribute of `Guarded`:

 ```php
 #[Guarded(permission: 'home.other', else: 'notFound')]